Council of Federated Organizations: CORE

 The SNCC and NAACP McComb project coincided with the early days of the Freedom Rides sponsored by the Congress of Racial Equality (CORE).
 The Freedom Riders were an integrated group of students and veteran participants of CORE activities who intended to challenge local segregation laws, and test new federal laws regarding interstate travel by riding together from Washington, D.C., to New Orleans, Louisiana.
-After the initial thirteen students were stopped by violence in Alabama, SNCC's Diane Nash recruited students from Nashville, Tennessee, to finish the Rides.
+After the initial thirteen students were stopped by violence in Alabama, SNCC's Diane Nash and other members of the Nashville Student Movement, which had recently finished the Nashville sit-ins, recruited students from Nashville, Tennessee, to finish the Rides.
 After continued local violence, and protests by the Kennedy administration, these new Riders arrived in Jackson on May 24, 1961.
 Governor Ross Barnett, promising the Kennedys peace, ordered state and local police to enforce the law.
 The Freedom Riders were swiftly arrested, tried, and sent to the notorious state prison in Parchman.
 Replacement riders soon flooded the state and were also sent to Parchman.
 One of these "replacements" was Dave Dennis of New Orleans.
 Dennis's future friendship with Moses soon became the vital glue that would maintain the COFO coalition.